SymfonyCordova/biz/README.md

 # zler-wechat-sdk

-An API extension for WeChat client sdk
+An API extension for biz

 # install